Skip to content

 The map above shows a wide, long fertile valley just below Göbekli Tepe which runs all the way to the Syrian border then meets with an area known as the Fertile Crescent (which follows the route of the Euphrates river).
 Due to being sandwiched between mountains to the north and the harsh Syrian desert to the south, east and west this area was a popular hunting and foraging territory with ancients.
 You can read more about the Fertile Crescent, Göbekli Tepe and thoughts on the birth of religion here.

-Looking over the border from Göbeklitepe
+A trip to Göbeklitepe - world's oldest temple - Looking over the border from Göbeklitepe

 The view over the border to Syria from Göbeklitepe